 Until you have your reception and ceremony venues finalized, you won't know how big your guest list can be.
-However, it's a good idea at this stage of the game to start counting family and your closest friends, and get a sense of how many essential invites you have.
+However, it's a good idea at this stage of the game to start counting family and your closest friends and get a sense of how many essential invites you have.
 After all, if you have 60 essential invites, you should probably forget about the charming chapel that only seats 50.
-How Many Wedding Guests Can We Invite?

 Who Isn't Welcome?

 Now is also a good time to discuss ground rules.
 If you're uncomfortable with inviting ex-girlfriends or ex-boyfriends, even if your fiancé is on friendly terms with them, speak up now.
-Other persona non grata may include:
+These are other people to consider for exclusion:

-- + guest for the single people (something that can really up your costs)
+- Plus-one guests for single people (something that can really up your costs)

-- those who one of you is estranged from
+- Those from whom one of you is estranged

 What Can You Afford?

 You and your fiancé should sit down and start naming the names (and gathering the addresses!) that will make up your portion of the guest list.
-I suggest being organized from the start and using a program like Excel, or the wedding guests managers at the Knot or the Wedding Channel.
+It is best to be organized from the start and using a program like Excel, or online wedding guests managers and apps such as the one at the Knot.